Jade Gresham: St Kilda: 2016–2023

-2019 season

 Gresham played 19 of a possible 22 games in 2019 and began to assert himself as one of the Saints' best young players, averaging 22 disposals a game.
 Gresham signed a four-year contract extension in May 2019, to remain a Saint until at least the end of 2023.

-2020 season

-The 2020 season was affected by Covid19 with the quarters reduced to 16 minutes after round one, and the regular season reduced to 17 matches per team.
+The 2020 season was affected by COVID-19 with the quarters reduced to 16 minutes after round one, and the regular season reduced to 17 matches per team.
 Gresham played the first 11 games of the season and was a key member of the Saints' midfield, but suffered a stress fracture in his back and took no further part in the 2020 campaign.

-2021 season

 Gresham began the 2021 campaign strongly, playing the opening three rounds of the season, collecting 28 disposals against GWS and 29 disposals and a goal against Melbourne.
-In round three against Essendon, Gresham ruptured his achilies.
+In round three against Essendon, Gresham ruptured his Achilles tendon.
 The injury ruled him out of the remainder of the season as the tendon required surgery and nine months of recovery.

+Essendon: 2024–

+Jade was signed by Essendon on a three-year contract on 13/10/2023 as a free agent with St Kilda, receiving Pick 21 (compensation).